aariani/easyLG/README.md

 ### Ubuntu libraries

-For installing and running the package in Ubuntu you will need to install several libraries as the RcppEigen, libcurl and libssl.
+For installing and running the package in Ubuntu you will need to install several libraries like the RcppEigen, libcurl and libssl.

 From the terminal type: